Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

 The GIE proposal is depicted in Fig.\ \ref{fig:gie}.
 Two masses, $m_1$ and $m_2$, are each prepared and measured in spatial superpostion of freely falling trajectories in the uniform gravitational field of Earth (for example via Stern-Gerlach interferometry techniques).
 Thus initially, each particle is in a state of the form

 where $ i = 1,2$ labels the particles, while the labels $L$, $R$ denote mutually orthogonal eigenstates of the $x$-component of the spin-1/2 particle, controlling the path that each particle takes.
-For simplicity, we have chosen the separation between the paths, $\delta x$, to be equal for each particle, though the analysis applies for arbitrary separations between any of the branches of the state.
-Evolution under mutual gravitational interaction for a time $\tau$ entangles the test masses by imparting distance-dependent phases to the components of the superposition.
+The states $| \psi(x_i^j)\rangle$ are assumed to be highly localised trajectories, and thus we will henceforth denote them as position eigenstates $| x_i^j \rangle$.
+The initial joint state of the two particles is thus